What Is Debt Consolidation?

 Bankruptcy

 Bankruptcy is a last-ditch solution when no other debt-relief option will work.
 Chapter 7 is the most popular form of bankruptcy, but you must qualify for it by earning less than the median income in your state.
 The other form of personal bankruptcy is Chapter 13, which allows you to set up a 3-5 year payoff plan for your debt.
-The rule of thumb is that if you can’t come up with a plan to pay off your debt (minus your mortgage) in five years, bankruptcy is a good choice.
-It gives you a second chance to get things right, but it comes with a high price.
+The rule of thumb is that if you can’t produce a plan to pay off your debt (minus your mortgage) in five years, bankruptcy is a good choice.
+It gives you a second chance to get things right, but it comes at a high price.
 It will stay on your credit report for 7-10 years and make it difficult to get credit during that time.

 » More About: Bankruptcy vs. Debt Consolidation